 The website does not disclose ownership and revenue is derived through advertising and sale of an E-Book.

 Analysis / Bias

-In review, Vigilant Citizen publishes right wing conspiracy theories about symbolism as well as other topics.
+In review, Vigilant Citizen publishes right-wing conspiracy theories about symbolism as well as other topics.
 For example, in this story Kevin Spacey Posted a Chilling Video on YouTube One Day Before the Sudden Death of His Accuser, they claim there is a hidden message in the video that links Kevin Spacey to the deaths of three people who have accused him of misconduct.
 This story is only sourced to a video with speculation added by Vigilant Citizen.
 They also promote without evidence that Jeffrey Epstein was murdered such as this: Was Jeffrey Epstein Murdered?
 While it may or may not be true that he was murdered, there isn’t evidence to suggest he was.
-Finally, Vigilant Citizen hold a favorable view of President Trump as they are concerned with witches casting spells on him Witches Worldwide Target Trump in Mass Occult Ritual.
-In general, this a tin foil hat level conspiracy website that often promotes debunked or impossible to prove claims.
+Finally, Vigilant Citizen holds a favorable view of President Trump as they are concerned with witches casting spells on him Witches Worldwide Target Trump in Mass Occult Ritual.
+In general, this a tinfoil hat level conspiracy website that often promotes debunked or impossible to prove claims.